yathaarthbatra/yathaarthbatra/README.md

-### Hi 👋, this is Yathaarth.
-I am currently a CS undergraduate who loves building projects which can contribute to the society.
+### Hi 👋, this is Yathaarth ,a developer who is in love with building projects and participating in Hackathons.
-### I have huge interest in backend development and have developed backends for various websites.
+### I mainly develop on Android apps
 ### I love doing what i do!!